asagrekin/GamesInOne/reports/Week8Report.md

 - Respond to feedback

 ### Steven
-Last week's goal: By May 9
+Last week's goal: By May 16
-- Fully integrate with backend for Alpha Release
-- Add more test cases
+- Add custom ordering of the list.
+- Improve UI.

 Progress:
-- Successfully integrated the front and back end.
-- Image path is now optional, added default image path to our logo if not provided.
-- Tested the building/running instructions with different people to ensure it is working as expected.
-- Wrote AddScreen unit tests.
+- Successfully added edit order list function
+- Improved the user interface to allow adaptive resizing
+- Fuigured out a way to create a release based on a tag

 Issue:
-- Was having trouble retrieving a list of dbObjects from backend due to struct and type differece.
-Solve by creating a functions to iterate through the list and returning it to front-end one by one.
+- Was having some issues with the UI component's positionings, got it resolved

-Goal for next week: By May 16
+Goal for next week:
-- Add custom ordering of the list.
-- Improve UI.
+- Get ready for final release
+- Make changes based on beta release feedbacks